-- (1) If a compensation declaration lodged with the chief executive for registration does not comply with this subpart, the chief executive must - return the declaration to the person who lodged it or another person whom the chief executive considers is entitled to receive it: and - (b) provide reasons to the person to whom the declaration is returned as to why the declaration has not been registered. - If a compensation declaration lodged with the chief executive for registration (2) complies with this subpart, the chief executive must- - (a) register the declaration in the register of compensation declarations kept by the chief executive; and - notify the person who lodged it, or another person whom the chief (b) executive considers is entitled to receive notification, that the declaration has been registered. - (3) In deciding whether to register a compensation declaration, the chief executive is entitled to rely on the information in the declaration as sufficient evidence that compensation has been provided to quota owners in accordance with sections 186ZN and 186ZQ, unless the chief executive has notice of evidence to the contrary.
+- (2) If a compensation declaration lodged with the chief executive for registration complies with this subpart, the chief executive must- - (a) register the declaration in the register of compensation declarations kept by the chief executive; and - (b) notify the person who lodged it, or another person whom the chief executive considers is entitled to receive notification, that the declaration has been registered. - (3) In deciding whether to register a compensation declaration, the chief executive is entitled to rely on the information in the declaration as sufficient evidence that compensation has been provided to quota owners in accordance with sections 186ZN and 186ZQ, unless the chief executive has notice of evidence to the contrary.